 Your packing list for visiting Seattle will largely depend on what time of year you're coming; however, you'll likely want to bring a raincoat or waterproof jacket with a hoodie no matter when you visit.
 Seattle residents and natives don't use umbrellas as frequently as residents of other rainy cities, mainly because the wind speeds can get too high for umbrellas to withstand (especially in fall and winter).

 If you're visiting Seattle in the spring or summer, pack a variety of lightweight t-shirts and shorts as well as a few pairs of long pants and a light jacket for nighttime temperatures.
 In the fall and winter, you may want to leave the shorts at home and bring along a variety of cool-weather clothing like sweaters, light jackets, long pants, and maybe even a heavier coat.

 What to Do in Seattle When It Rains

-If you really just need to get the kids out of the house, look toward places like the Family Fun Center in Tukwila, the Seattle Aquarium, Pacific Science Center or explore the Volunteer Park Conservatory.
+You can also go see a show—between the 5th Avenue Theater, Paramount, Showbox, ACT Theater, and other venues large and small, there's always something on stage.
+Alternatively, if you really just need to get the kids out of the house, head to places like the Family Fun Center in Tukwila, the Seattle Aquarium, or the Pacific Science Center or explore the Volunteer Park Conservatory.